 5 Essential Salesforce CRM Additions to Be GDPR Compliant

 The General Data Protection Regulation (GDPR) has become a major concern for marketers, and the urgency to comply is increasing as the enactment date approaches.
-By May 25, 2018, organizations must have GDPR-compliant processes in place to justify any personal data processing, in order to avoid penalties associated with breaches.
-The strict and new criteria have left many in a frenzy, yearning for a method to hasten their trip to compliance.
+By May 25, 2018, organizations must have Salesforce GDPR compliance processes in place to justify any personal data processing and avoid penalties associated with breaches.
+The strict new criteria have left many in a frenzy, searching for ways to accelerate their journey to compliance.
 However, roadblocks often exist at the foundation: the Customer Relationship Management (CRM) system.
-This guide discusses the essential new functionality needed on top of the core Salesforce CRM to become compliant with GDPR’s new requirements.
+This guide discusses the essential new functionality needed on top of the core Salesforce CRM to achieve full Salesforce GDPR compliance with GDPR’s requirements.

 Salesforce, a leading CRM platform, offers various tools and features to help organizations manage their customer data effectively.
-However, to fully comply with GDPR, additional functionalities need to be integrated.
+However, businesses must integrate additional functionalities to fully comply with GDPR.
 This paper will discuss five critical Salesforce CRM features that can help firms satisfy GDPR standards and secure data protection and privacy.

 The new Individual object in Salesforce CRM is a crucial step toward fulfilling GDPR requirements.
 Individual records are closely related to any person record in Salesforce, such as a Lead, Contact, or Person Account.
 It is intended to save personal data preferences and information for processing.
 Some out-of-the-box fields include: